Supporting New Zealand small businesses for 5 years.

 It’s possible for you to use a business loan for personal expenses if you’re a sole trader.

 That means you’re free to use a business loan for personal expenses from a legal standpoint.
+As a sole trader, you can apply for a small business loan, but you should carefully consider the interest rate and understand the application process.
+If you are using the loan to purchase business assets or equipment, make sure to document the purchase for accounting and tax purposes.
 It’s important to speak to your lender about this.
 They may take issue if you applied for the loan for one specific reason and then use it for another.

 Again, this can muddy the waters a little bit.